1. What do I need to know for FALL 2021?

 A grace period is provided during the Fall and Spring semesters during which you may transfer the prorated values of your Residential Meal Plan to Flex Bucks.
 You can NOT convert your meal plan to Declining Balance.
-After the grace period, you can still upgrade your Meal Plan, but you cannot downgrade.
-Only the participant may use the allotted meals.
+After the grace period, you can still upgrade your Meal Plan, but you cannot downgrade or convert to Flex Bucks.

 7. Is there a two-semester commitment to the Meal Plan?